 Having the most frugal grocery budget in the world isn’t going to help you any if you can’t put together at least a few healthy, tasty, and cheap eats!
 Every month, The Outlier Model features a cheap recipe idea, along with the cost breakdown.

 Summer is almost upon us, and with it comes… BBQ season!
 Brian and I were invited to our first BBQ of the summer the other week.
 It was a very frugal potluck style dinner which featured un-frugal contributions from some individuals including store-bought cookies and pie.
 Sigh.
-Brian and I brought one of my favourite summer recipes, potato salad.
+Brian and I brought one of my favorite summer recipes, potato salad.
 It’s an incredibly simple recipe that is also easy to modify and customize.
 I bring it to countless BBQs and have always had a good response.

 Scrub the potatoes clean, leaving the skins on.
 Boil the potatoes until they are tender, about 10 or 12 minutes, then strain.
 Together in a large bowl, toss the potatoes, celery, and seasoning with enough dressing to lightly coat the potatoes.
 Toss again with a sprinkle of the vinegar.
 Then on top, sprinkle the red onion.
 You can refrigerate the potato salad until you are ready to serve.